TypicalNerds/LakesideTV-Channel-Logos/README.md

 These files are intended for usage within IPTV & radio clients.

-The logos of some Radio Stations have been slightly altered to fit a preferred resolution to make it display correctly in my Radio client.
+The logos of some Radio Stations have been slightly altered to fit a preferred resolution to make it display in a much easier to read way in Plex.

 Please Note that as I am in the UK, the logos you see will almost exclusively be for stations available in the UK.